 - Ambiguous Situation: It's dubious how aware Rose is of her actions.
 When not driven by the insatiable bloodlust of her condition, she behaves normally and seems just as confused and terrified by the outbreak as everybody else.

 - Bittersweet Ending: The epidemic appears to be somewhat under control, but at the cost of hundreds, possibly thousands of lives.
-Rose, who may be the only hope for a possible vaccine or cure to the outbreak is indiscriminately killed by police and cassually tossed into a garbage truck to be disposed of alongside dozens of other corpses.
-It's certainly a less outwardly bleak ending than Shivers.
+Rose, who may be the only hope for a vaccine, dies and her body is casually tossed into a garbage truck to be disposed of alongside dozens of other victims.
+However, its certainly a less outwardly bleak ending than Shivers.

 - Creator Cameo: Producer Ivan Reitman and director David Cronenberg appear as soldiers patrolling the streets.